-Written Examination (40%): There will be one in class midterm examination and one in class final examination (20% each).
+Written Examination (50%): There will be one in class midterm examination and one in class final examination (25%).
 The midterm examination date is tentatively set (see schedule).
 Any change will be announced at least two full weeks ahead.
-The final examination is already scheduled by the university on December 16 at 3:15 pm.
+The final examination is already scheduled by the university on December 17 at class time.

-Project (25%) See separate document for general project description
+Project Presentation (15%) See schedule for topics.
+See separate document for general project description